gunesr/hello-world/README.md

 # hello-world
-My First Repository on GitHub

 I have just signed up to GitHub.
-I think we will be always keep in touch.
 It is great platform.
 Thanks to developers.
+I want to learn about Machine Learning.